NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 	jg Loop			# if so, goto Loop:
 ```

-2.2.1) First of all, the first three instructions initialise the count and test the case.
+2.2.1) First of all, the first three instructions initialise the count and test the length.
 Apparently, there is no room to optimise since all the computation is performed within registers and none of them can be omitted or replaced with simple instructions.

-2.2.2) Then we encounter the two instructions involving reading and writing memory at the beginning of the loop.
+2.2.2) The following two instructions read and write memory at the beginning of the loop.

 ```assembly
 Loop:	mrmovl (%ebx), %esi	# read val from src...